Creating Interactive Experiences: Engaging Your Audience with Multi-Modal Content

 Measuring Impact & Optimization

 Instrument your interactive content from day one so signals drive decisions, not guesses.
-Track a small set of high-signal events, expose them in dashboards for each stakeholder, and run focused A/B tests on the elements that move those signals.
+Monitor a small number of important events, show them in dashboards for each stakeholder, and conduct focused A/B tests on the elements that influence those events.
 Below are concrete, actionable steps and examples to implement reliable measurement and iterative optimization.

 Prerequisites